BumboBlast/godot-chess-engine/README.md

 [] refactor is_in_rect to distance_to()
 [x] pieces are drawn to the top
     [] make z indexes more explicit
+[x] pieces now keep track of what space they are on (i can iterate pieces in the tree)

 [] event handler:
     [x] collision works